-Applicants can be working towards completion of a baccalaureate degree at the time of application, but must have completed their degree requirements before enrolling in the program.
+Applicants can be working towards completion of a bachelor's degree at the time of application, but must have completed their degree requirements before enrolling in the program.

 Grade Point Average: Applicants should have a minimum grade point average of 3.0 (on a 4.0 scale).
 Applicants with a GPA below 3.0 may be considered for admission on probationary or provisional status.

-Graduate Record Examination (GRE): Arrange to take the GRE.
-Your application cannot be completely processed until we have received these scores.
-Use institution code 6895 to have an official copy of your scores mailed directly to KU Medical Center.
+Graduate Record Examination: Applications cannot be completely processed until KU has received GRE scores.
+Use institution code 6895 to have an official copy of GRE scores sent directly to KU Medical Center.
 The general exam must have been taken within the last two (2) years and include verbal, quantitative and analytical scores.
-We do not require a subject test.
+A subject test is not required.